willydlw/collision_detection/rectangle/README.md

 ### Program Solution

-The programming solution is found in the Processing sketch [rectangle_collision.pde].
+The programming solution is found in the Processing sketch [rectangle.pde](rectangle.pde).
 Note that we have tested rectangles of the same size.
 Will this code work rectangles of various sizes?
 This is left as an exercise to the reader.